readmees/programs/README.md

-# to make .sh scripts
+Make .sh scripts

 add ```#!/bin/bash``` on first line get rights with ```chmod``` run with ```./``` in front

-# tiling window manager
-run with startx
-edit in ~/.xinitrc
+Using paperwm - window manager run with startx edit in ~/.xinitrc